Su-Jung-Choi/superstore_tableau/README.md

 ## 📚 Introduction

 This project involves building two interactive dashboards using Tableau to assist stakeholders, including sales managers and executives, in analyzing sales performance and customer data.
 The goal is to provide insightful visualizations that facilitate data-driven decision-making and enhance overall business strategies.
+The dataset contains the U.S. Sales data from 2020 to 2023.

 ## Star Schema Representation of the Database